 To add to these issues, paperwork problems can also occur when going through your employer as well.
 For instance, if your employer decides to not tell you about a certain clause that must be followed, this can easily hinder the beneficiary’s chances of getting approved.
 Even if the issue came not from the policyholder or the beneficiary, it can still be considered their fault, and the insurance company will decide to just deny the claim.

 Because of this, it is best to get an independent life insurance lawyer to help you through your tough problems when it comes to claim denials.
 Many of the insurance companies will always attempt to make a pretty penny, so don’t let them fool you.
 Safeguard yourself for a better future.
-We just got a $127,000.00 claim paid.
+We just got a $127,000.00 Ameritas Life Insurance Corp claim paid.
+Whether it is Ameritas Life Insurance Corp, Ameritas Mutual Holding Company or any other company, we will fight to get you your money.

-If your Ameritas Life insurance claim was denied, our life insurance lawyers will fight hard to get you the full amount of the policy.
+If your Ameritas Life Insurance Corp claim was denied, our life insurance lawyers will fight hard to get you the full amount of the policy.